amb2893/CS386Project/Deliverables/Deliverable6.md

 Automated test for startTime() function.
 The requires the installation of node on your VS code.
 You would just run node test.js and it will test the parameter that are given.
 ![Model](D-6-Pictures/testStartTime.png)

+Automated test for checking if the page loads correctly
+1. Opens website on local hosted server
+2. Verifies if page has loaded correctly

 Automated test for checking if the progress bar will increment by 1 after "finishing" a workout.
 Using Python and Selenium for automated website interaction, we were able to get a passing score with how our progress bar is implemented.
 Below is how the test is carried out:
 1. Opens website on local hosted server
 2. Navagates to "Workouts" page